vislies/2020/gallery/index.md

 One issue with a display like this is that for a country with a small number of infections (for example 1), it can be difficult to see or notice.
 There is a big difference between 0 and 1 infections.
-To makeit more clear in what countries infections have occured, an arrow is provided to highlight the country.
+To make it more clear in what countries infections have occurred, an arrow is provided to highlight the country.

 [an article in the Sun]: https://www.thesun.co.uk/news/10799738/coronavirus-could-already-spread-uk/